holochain/docs-pages/src/pages/get-started/index.md

 ### 2.2.
 Windows prerequisite: WSL2 {#2-2-windows-prerequisite-wsl2}

-For Windows users, please note that the Nix package manager, which is used to install and manage Holochain development environment, only supports macOS and Linux.
-You will need to [install Linux under Windows with WSL2 (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/install) (recommended) or dual boot a Linux Operating System, alongside your [Windows 10](https://www.freecodecamp.org/news/how-to-dual-boot-windows-10-and-ubuntu-linux-dual-booting-tutorial/) or [Windows 11](https://www.xda-developers.com/dual-boot-windows-11-linux/) OS to proceed.
+For Windows users, please note that the Nix package manager, which is used to install and manage the Holochain development environment, only supports macOS and Linux.
+You'll need to [install Linux under Windows with WSL2 (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/install) (recommended) or dual-boot a Linux OS alongside your [Windows 10](https://www.freecodecamp.org/news/how-to-dual-boot-windows-10-and-ubuntu-linux-dual-booting-tutorial/) or [Windows 11](https://www.xda-developers.com/dual-boot-windows-11-linux/) OS to proceed.

-Holochain is supported under WSL2 via the Ubuntu distribution.
+Holochain is supported in WSL2 via the Ubuntu distribution.

 ### 2.3.
 Set up development environment

-Once you've ensured that your system meets the hardware requirements and set up WSL2 on Windows or a dual boot Linux OS (if applicable), you can proceed with the installation of the Nix package manager and the binary package cache for Holochain.
+Once you've ensured that your system meets the hardware requirements and set up WSL2 on Windows or a dual-boot Linux OS (if applicable), you can proceed with the installation of the Nix package manager and the binary package cache for Holochain.

-Open a command line terminal ([on Linux](https://ubuntu.com/tutorials/command-line-for-beginners#3-opening-a-terminal), [on macOS](https://support.apple.com/en-gb/guide/terminal/pht23b129fed/mac)) and run the following command by pasting or typing the following text in and pressing <kbd>Enter</kbd>:
+Open a command-line terminal ([on Linux](https://ubuntu.com/tutorials/command-line-for-beginners#3-opening-a-terminal), [on macOS](https://support.apple.com/en-gb/guide/terminal/pht23b129fed/mac)) and run the following command:

 ```shell
 bash <(curl https://holochain.github.io/holochain/setup.sh)